Disclaimer

 The second thing we did in class was put our unknown bacteria on a plate and putting various cleaning agents on them to see if they work against our bacteria.

-Going from the upper left going across, it goes
+Going from the upper left going across, it goes2% lysol: worked well the circumference was about 4cm

 Spray lysol: did not work at all